highchair/artinruins-com/_property/aloft-hotel-dorrance.md

 ### Proposal

 This hotel brand — started as a Starwood product and then purchased as part of the Marriott family — was rumored to land in Providence in 2017.
 But way before that, say, ever since 2006, officials have been saying that the city needs more and more hotel rooms.
 And most of us on the periphery of city developments have been saying “Really?”
 But here we are, walking around only a few months after the hotel has opened, without ground floor retail in place yet, and the hotel has visitors coming in and out.
 The place is hopping.

 The developers are CV Properties and Boston Andes Capital.
 The hotel features 175 rooms with a rooftop bar, ground floor restaurant, swimming pool, and fitness center.
 The project broke ground in January of 2020 and was completed in November of 2021.
 [Shawmut](//www.shawmut.com/news/aloft-hotel-in-providence-celebrates-topping-off-milestone){:target="_blank"} executed the construction.

 Most interesting to us is the fact that this parcel has been undeveloped since the 1960s, when the then-adjacent highway was built.
 Previous to that, this particular parcel on the edge of the waterfront, downtown, and the Jewelry district, was densely packed with buildings.
 From 1960-ish to 2020, this site has been parking or roadway.
 In this prime location, it is nice to see something new and shiny with great views of the waterfront.

 ### Design Reception

 As seen in [the News piece by William Morgan](#in-the-news), some architectural critics think this building is a dud while [the nearby Wexford Center]({% link _property/wexford-innovation-center.md %}) is a modern masterpieces.
 Aesthetics are subjective, of course, but we understand where Mr. Morgan is finding his criticism.

 To us, the original renderings were more interesting.
 The contrast of materials, the boxiness of the main form, the little pops of color were a more interesting approach than this bland approach to pseudo-industrial design.
 What was the idea for the red vertical cladding?
-It's sort of interesting, and admittedly more interesting than many other hotels that are proposed for Providence, but as the only bit of interest on the building it is not strong enough of an idea.
+It’s sort of interesting, and admittedly more interesting than many other hotels that are proposed for Providence, but as the only bit of interest on the building it is not strong enough of an idea.

 What we do agree with, and lament, is Mr. Morgan’s last point:

 > As so often happens with major out-of-town architects, Providence gets the firm’s B-Team.
 Or worse, we seem unable to demand what we really need or to which we should aspire.

 In other words, outside of Providence, developers do not think we have the caché to demand top-list designers and architects.
 We should, however, demand only the best of anything — our buildings, our cultural institutions, our restaurants, etc… In some cases, we get it because we demand it, but for the most part, we get it because we are lucky.
 When will big brands like Marriott give us their A-game?
 When will we feel as though we can demand it?
 We should demand it and expect it right now, or even retroactively if that were possible.

 ### In the News